cmu-sei/juneberry/docs/specs/report_configuration_specification.md

 were evaluated using the same evaluation dataset.
 Each model provides the data for 3 curves.
 The second curve from example_model2 will be a combined curve for the dog and cat classes.

-## Schema Details - PR Report
+## Details - PR Report
-This section provides more information about each of the fields in the schema for a PR Report stanza.
+This section provides more information about each of the fields in a PR Report stanza.

 ### description
 A human-readable description of the report.